oneeve8/kobble-data/content/The Sorrowful Mysteries.md

 The 3rd Sorrowful Mystery
 The Crowning with Thorns

-And after twisting together a crown of thorns, they put it on His head, and a
+And after twisting together a crown of thorns, they put it on His head, and a reed in His right hand; and they knelt down before Him and mocked Him
 :::
 ::: slide
 Our Father who art in Heaven,